 December weddings, scheduled upon approval of the ministers, will require that the Sanctuary décor in place for ongoing Advent worship events remain in place.

 Once the wedding has been scheduled, you will be contacted by our Church Wedding Coordinator.
 In the case of a small (less than 25) wedding, no coordinator is required.
-The Wedding Coordinator will guide you through your wedding planning from start to finish and coordinate the rehearsal and wedding with the officiating minister.
-Be prepared to give the coordinator the names of your wedding party, photographer, videographer, florist and other participants.
+The Wedding Coordinator will guide you through your wedding planning and coordinate the rehearsal and wedding with the officiating minister.
+Be prepared to give the coordinator the names of your wedding party, photographer, videographer, florist, and other participants.

 Premarital counseling sessions may be arranged at the discretion of the officiating pastor.
 Our ministers use an inventory from a company called Prepare-Enrich, which is a survey couples take online.
 Confidential results are emailed to the minister and are used as a basis for counseling conversations.
-The cost for this survey is $35.00, which the couple pays online prior to taking the inventory.
+There is a cost for this survey, which the couple pays online prior to taking the inventory.

 License and Fees

-Wedding fees (see below), and a valid Nebraska marriage license must be presented to the officiating minister on the night of the rehearsal.
+Wedding fees (see below) and a valid Nebraska marriage license must be presented to the wedding coordinator on the night of the rehearsal.
 If you live in Douglas County, obtain your license at the office of the County Clerk, 1819 Farnam Street, Omaha, 402-444-6745.
 The website is: